GoogleCloudPlatform/alloydb-java-connector/README.md

 AlloyDB instances.
 Using a Connector provides the following benefits:

-* **IAM Authorization:** The Connector uses IAM to ensure only principals with valid permissions are allowed to connect
+* **IAM Authorization:** The Connector uses IAM to ensure only principals with valid permissions are allowed to connect.
 * **Improved Security:** The Connector uses TLS 1.3 encryption and identity verification between the client connector and the server-side proxy, independent of the database protocol.